darrenparkinson/SparkDotNet/README.md

 # SparkDotNet

 An unofficial dotnet library for consuming RESTful APIs for Cisco Spark.
-Please visit us at http://developer.ciscospark.com/.
+Please visit Cisco at http://developer.ciscospark.com/.

 ```{.cs}
 using SparkDotNet;